 Diocese of London

 Before embarking on any project, it is essential to discuss with your Archdeacon.

 Diocesan Advisory Committee (DAC)

-The DAC takes the environment and sustainability into consideration when considering faculty applications.
+The DAC (administered by Parish Property Support, link below) takes the environment and sustainability into consideration when considering faculty applications.

 The Head of Environment and Sustainability is also the Environmental and Sustainability Consultant to the DAC.